infinyon/fluvio/rfc/offset-management.md

 ### Use Case 1
-Automatic offset commit for given consumer id and a default pattern of comitting the offset of the previous record on fetching of the next record in a stream.
+Automatic offset commit for given consumer id and a default pattern of committing the offset of the previous record on fetching of the next record in a stream.

 ### Use Case 2
 Though offsets management is by default automatic.
 The Manual Offset api provides